uncenter/tree-sitter-tera/README.md

 ### Helix

-As of Helix v<next-released-version>, Tera language support is included out of the box.
+As of Helix v25.07, Tera language support is included out of the box.

 ## License